-- → Details of proposed medical or related professional activities (for example, GP, dentist, physiotherapist); - $\rightarrow$ Any associated commercial activity (for example, pharmacy); - → Proposed number of practitioners and support staff; - $\rightarrow$ Intended hours of operation; - $\rightarrow$ Confirmation of support from HSE (in the case of Primary Care Centres); - $\rightarrow$ Mobility management plan (in the case of large Primary Care Centres).
+Details of proposed medical or related professional activities (e.g. GP, dentist, physiotherapist, etc.);

+- → Any associated commercial activity (e.g. pharmacy, etc.); - → Proposed number of practitioners and support staff; - → Intended hours of operation; - → Confirmation of support from HSE (in the case of Primary Care Centres); - → Mobility management plan (in the case of large Primary Care Centres).